Western Province cricket team: Coaching staff

+Western Province Cricket Association is currently in the process of hiring a new head coach after Salieg Nackerdien has taken up the appointment of Tanzania Nation Team head coach at the conclusion of the 2024/25 season.

-For the 2022/2023 season, former Western Province and Cape Cobras bowler Rory Kleinveldt has been appointed as the bowling coach, whilst Dieter Swanepoel has been appointed the new strength and conditioning coach after working with the Momentum Multiply Titans, Cape Cobras and WP semi-professional team.
-Shane Jabaar continues as team physio, and Romano Ramoo continues as the video analyst.
-Israar Roman completes the management team as the team and logisitics coordinator.
+Former Western Province and Cape Cobras Captain Justin Kemp has been appointed as the bowling coach with Qaasim Adams appointed as the Batting coach, whilst Dieter Swanepoel has been appointed the new strength and conditioning coach after working with the Momentum Multiply Titans, Cape Cobras and WP semi-professional team.
+Brent Martin has joined the support staff as team physio in 2024, and Ryan Bailey has come in as fielding coach in 2024.
+Jevon Herandien completes the management team as the team and logistics coordinator.